Non-degenerate pumping of superconducting resonator parametric amplifier with evidence of phase-sensitive amplification: Introduction

 The ease-of-fabrication of ResPAs means tens to hundreds of amplifiers can be fabricated on a single wafer whilst maintaining extremely high yield.
 This technology is highly suitable for narrow-band applications that require high gain, low noise amplification, especially in the format of large arrays.
 These narrow-band applications range from fundamental physics, for example direct measurement of neutrino mass through cyclotron radiation emission spectroscopy \citenumns{Oblath_2020,Saakyan_2020,QTNM_collaboration_white_paper}, dark matter searches \citenumns{Axion_2024,HiddenSector_2024,Adams_2022_Snowmass}, and readout of detectors for astronomy \citenumns{HAMILTON_1980,Westig_2018}, to quantum computing and control, for example readout of qubits \citenumns{Devoret_2013,Naaman_2022}, quantum feedback \citenumns{Vijay2012_feedback}, quantum error detection \citenumns{Córcoles_2015,Riste_2015}, and measurement of quantum nanomechanical oscillators and nanobolometers \citenumns{CLeland_2002,Teufel_2011,Kokkoniemi_2019}.

-Superconducting parametric amplifiers can be realised by exploiting either the Josephson junction nonlinearity, as in the case of Josephson Parametric Amplifiers (JPAs), or the kinetic inductance of superconducting thin-films, as in the case of Kinetic Inductance Resonance Parametric Amplifiers (KI-ResPAs).
-In this paper, we focus on the latter, which has lower fabrication requirements (e.g. single layer coplanar waveguide with no sub-$\mu m$ features), and can be designed to have the benefit of higher saturation powers, higher maximum operating frequencies, and higher operating temperatures \citenumns{Zhao_2023,zhao2024_intrinsic_separation}.
+Superconducting parametric amplifiers can be realised by exploiting either the Josephson junction nonlinearity, as in the case of Josephson Parametric Amplifiers (JPAs), or the kinetic inductance of superconducting thin-films, as in the case of Kinetic Inductance Travelling-Wave Parametric Amplifiers (KI-TWPAs) and Kinetic Inductance Resonator Parametric Amplifiers (KI-ResPAs).
+Amplifiers based on both types of nonlinearities have demonstrated added noise close to the SQL \citenumns{Yurke_1988,Malnou_2020}.
+In this paper, we focus on the KI-ResPAs technology, which has lower fabrication requirements (e.g. single layer coplanar waveguide with no sub-$\mu m$ features), and can be designed to have the benefit of higher saturation powers, higher maximum operating frequencies, and higher operating temperatures compared to JPAs \citenumns{Zhao_2023,zhao2024_intrinsic_separation}.

-The narrow bandwidths of KI-ResPAs come with two challenges relating to their operation: Firstly, pump removal is practically challenging as the pump tone cannot be easily removed by filtering, which now requires very high-Q tuneable filtering so as not to attenuate the entire amplification band inadvertently.
+The narrow bandwidths of KI-ResPAs come with two challenges relating to their operation: Firstly, pump removal is practically challenging as the pump tone cannot be easily removed by filtering, which now requires very high-Q tunable filtering so as not to attenuate the entire amplification band inadvertently.
 Alternatively, the pump can be removed by splitting into two paths, and combining out-of-phase after one path is used to achieve parametric amplification.
-This technique also has its practical limitations as it requires delicate phase matching, tuneable attenuators and phase-shifters, and additional paths in the cryostat.
+This technique also has its practical limitations as it requires delicate phase matching, tunable attenuators and phase-shifters, and additional paths in the cryostat.
 A circulator based pump removal scheme has recently been proposed for two-port resonator amplifiers \citenumns{zhao2024_intrinsic_separation}.
 Secondly, the placement of the pump tone in the middle of the amplification band means that the amplification band cannot be used continuously in the frequency domain due to the residual of the pump tone and its noise.
 For experiments that require continuous frequency measurements, only half of the amplification band, i.e. a single side around the pump tone, is useful.